vedro-universe/vedro-docs/docs/integrations/valera-validator.md

 import TerminalOutput from '@site/src/components/TerminalOutput';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import Link from '@site/src/components/Link';

 # Valera Validator

-[vedro-valera-validator](https://pypi.org/project/vedro-valera-validator/) is a plugin for the Vedro framework that utilizes the [valera validator](https://pypi.org/project/valera), a package designed for data validation based on [d42 (district42) schemas](https://d42.vedro.io/docs/quick-start).
+<Link to="https://pypi.org/project/vedro-valera-validator/">vedro-valera-validator</Link> is a plugin for the Vedro framework that utilizes the <Link to="https://pypi.org/project/valera">valera validator</Link>, a package designed for data validation based on <Link to="https://d42.vedro.io/docs/quick-start">d42 (district42) schemas</Link>.
 Valera validator provides a simple yet powerful approach to ensure your data aligns perfectly with your expectations.

 ## Setting Up